RS2002/TokamakDisruption/content/_index.md

       image:
         filename: logo1.png
       text: |
         The Tokamak Disruption is a band from Hong Kong, formed in August 2024.
-They primarily focus on grindcore while also incorporating elements from other heavy music genres such as melodic death metal, deathcore, and nu metal.
+We primarily focus on grindcore while also incorporating elements from other heavy music genres such as melodic death metal, deathcore, and black metal.

   - block: hero
     content:
       image:
         filename: logo2.png
       text: |
-        If you are interested in collaborating with us — whether in music or academia (we are particularly keen on Music Information Retrieval) — please feel free to contact us via email at **zzhaock@connect.ust.hk** .
+        If you are interested in collaborating with us — whether in music or academia (we are also keen on Music Information Retrieval) — please feel free to contact us via email at **zzhaock@connect.ust.hk** .
 We also welcome any performance opportunities, particularly in Hong Kong and Guangdong.

   - block: collection
     content: